garfix/richard-readthedocs/docs/source/introduction/composition.md

 },
 {
     "syn": "np(E1) -> nbar(E1)",
-    "sem": lambda nbar: SemanticTemplate([Body], nbar + Body) },
+    "sem": lambda nbar: SemanticFunction([Body], nbar + Body) },
 {
     "syn": "np(E1) -> det(E1) nbar(E1)",
-    "sem": lambda det, nbar: SemanticTemplate([Body], apply(det, nbar, Body)) }
+    "sem": lambda det, nbar: SemanticFunction([Body], apply(det, nbar, Body)) }
 ~~~

-A `SemanticTemplate` is like a function, but in the form of an object.
+A `SemanticFunction` is like a function, but in the form of an object.
 It has two arguments: parameters and function body.
 Its first argument is a list of parameters.
 These parameters will be bound to the second (and further) arguments of the apply-call.
-SemanticTemplate's second argument is an expression that calculates the sem.
-It may use both the child sems (i.e. `nbar`) and the parameters of the SemanticTemplate (i.e. `Body`) to calculate the meaning.
+SemanticFunction's second argument is an expression that calculates the sem.
+It may use both the child sems (i.e. `nbar`) and the parameters of the SemanticFunction (i.e. `Body`) to calculate the meaning.

+`SemanticFunctions` should be used sparingly.
+They are mainly used for `np`, `det`, and `superlative`: syntactic structures that need sibing structures to determine their full meaning.

 Apply is used a lot, because each np needs to be used as argument of apply.
-The number of SemanticTemplates, however is relatively large for a small grammar, but their use is rather limited to np's, determiners, and superlatives.
+The number of SemanticFunctions, however is relatively large for a small grammar, but their use is rather limited to np's, determiners, and superlatives.
 In a large grammar their use will be relatively small.

 ## Example script